-Quantum clock synchronization protocols have been proposed to tackle synchronizing distant clocks \cite{Jozsa.2000,Chuang.2000,Giovannetti.2001_disp} in multi-partite network settings \cite{Krco.2002,Kong.2018} and with quantum-enhancement beyond the possibilities of classical physics\cite{Giovannetti.2001}.
-To this end, investigations over the last years have focused on exploitation of the temporal correlations of time-energy entangled photons created via parametric down conversion \cite{Quan.2020,Quan.2016,Quan.2019,DAuria.2020}.
-When photon pairs originate from common creation event, this gives rise to a narrow correlation peak in their arrival time at remote receivers.
-By using the correlation peak location\cite{Valencia.2004,Ho.2009}, it is surprisingly simple to extract the time and frequency differences between remote clocks.
-The recent past has seen further advancement with experiments achieving exceptionally high precision with respect to a common frequency reference \cite{Yao.2012}: 600\,fs with correlated photons \cite{Quan.2020}, or down to 60\,fs using Hong-Ou mandel interference \cite{Quan.2016,Quan.2019,DAuria.2020}.
-In deployed long-distance links, synchronization jitters as low as a few tens of picosecond have been demonstrated using ultra-precise Rubidium clocks \cite{Ecker.2021,Steinlechner.2017,Lee.2019}.
-Without atomic frequency references, the timing jitter attainable is orders of magnitude higher (e.g., the frequency offset for standard crystal oscillators may be up to 8 orders of magnitude higher\cite{TiradoAndres.2019,Bregni.1997}).
-This frequency difference results in a temporal drift of the correlation peak and makes it impossible to find the initial timing offset for synchronization, thus limiting application of correlated photons \cite{Ho.2009}.
-The added complexity of Rubidium clocks, GPS-disciplined clocks or other common references has long been a necessary requirement for deployed long-distance and high-bit rate quantum communication systems in real operational conditions \cite{Steinlechner.2017,Shi.2020,Ecker.2021,Wengerowsky.2020}.
+Quantum clock synchronization protocols have been proposed to tackle synchronizing distant clocks \cite{Jozsa.2000,Chuang.2000,Giovannetti.2001_disp} in multi-partite network settings \cite{Krco.2002,Kong.2018} and with quantum enhancement beyond the possibilities of classical physics \cite{Giovannetti.2001}.
+To this end, investigations over the last years have focused on the exploitation of the temporal correlations of time-energy entangled photons \cite{Quan.2020,Quan.2016,Quan.2019,DAuria.2020}.
+When photon pairs originate from a common creation event, this gives rise to a narrow correlation peak in their arrival time at remote receivers.
+In other words, the location of this correlation peak indicates the average time delay between the receivers and can thus be used to extract the time and frequency differences between remote clocks \cite{Valencia.2004,Ho.2009}.
+The recent past has seen further advancement with experiments achieving exceptionally high precision with respect to a common frequency reference \cite{Yao.2012}: 600\,fs with correlated photons \cite{Quan.2020}, or down to 60\,fs using Hong–Ou–Mandel interference \cite{Quan.2016,Quan.2019,DAuria.2020}.
+In deployed long-distance links, synchronization jitters as low as a few tens of picoseconds have been demonstrated using ultraprecise rubidium clocks or GPS-disciplined clocks \cite{Ecker.2021,Steinlechner.2017,Lee.2019}.
+Without atomic frequency references, the timing jitter is orders of magnitude higher (e.g., the frequency offset for standard crystal oscillators may be up to 8 orders of magnitude higher \cite{TiradoAndres.2019,Bregni.1997}).
+This frequency difference results in a temporal drift of the correlation peak and makes it impossible to find the initial timing offset for synchronization.
+This has limited the applicability of synchronization based purely on quantum correlations \cite{Ho.2009}.
+Additional rubidium clocks, GPS-disciplined clocks, or other common time references have long been a necessary requirement for deploying long-distance and high-bit rate quantum communication systems \cite{Steinlechner.2017,Shi.2020,Ecker.2021,Wengerowsky.2020}.